 I’ll be the first to admit that when I started my first eCommerce business (drop shipping), I knew that there was a market for the products I planned to sell.

 I knew this because other websites were selling them.
 I identified that there were a certain number of stores selling what I wanted to sell and that the products met my requirements.

-If you’re curious about how we choose a niche or products to sell, check out our Shopify Dropshipping Store Build.
+If you’re curious about how we choose a niche, check out our Niche Selection Post.

 Ultimately, I was right, there was a large market of people buying the products that I wanted to sell online.
 At the time this was the extent of the research I did.
 I did product research and I did competitive research.
 But my research stopped there.
 We know from working with and coaching hundreds of eCommerce business owners that this is often where the buck stops.

 You have a great product that you feel someone will buy.
 You build a store and get started.

 If you are in this boat, you lack a deep understanding your target audience with the result that everything you do will be based on a bit of a